charlenetolentino/mattsnotes/301-main/reading301-12.md

     <ul>
       <li> So we don't push any sensitive information to github</li>
     </ul>
-1. What is middleware?
+1. Who is middleware?

     <ul>
       <li>code that runs when a server gets a request  before it passes to the routes</li>
     </ul>
-1. What does app.use(express.json()) do?
+1. Who does app.use(express.json()) do?

     <ul>
       <li>Accepts json as a body </li>
     </ul>
-1. What does the /:id mean in a route?
+1. Who does the /:id mean in a route?

     <ul>
       <li> the colen means that its a parameter that can be accessed after the first slash </li>
     </ul>
-1. What is the difference between PUT and PATCH?
+1. Who is the difference between PUT and PATCH?
     <ul>
       <li>Patch is used when a user passes information.
 Put will update all at once</li>
     </ul>